 While cost is a primary concern with new lead buyers, we suggest giving lead cost minimal consideration when testing a new lead provider.

-The reason for this advice is because the lead cost is only part of the equation when choosing a lead company.
+The reason for this advice is that lead cost is only part of the equation when choosing a lead company.
 Lead quality is just as vital.

 Agent Smith buys 20 life insurance leads from Lead Company A for $20 per lead and writes four policies.